Personal Projects.

-For this weekend-long jam, I wanted to experiment with a number of micro-elements within games design including:
+For this weekend-long jam, I wanted to experiment with several micro-elements within game design including:

 Using trigger boxes to partition the map, I assigned each box a specific sound and boolean value to progress the narrative for the player.

-Since this exploration, I have made much better use of Unity's built-in devices and functions whilst demonstrating better competency with regards to sequencing in levels.
+Since this exploration, I have made much better use of Unity's built-in devices and functions whilst demonstrating better competency with regard to sequencing in levels.
+I now focus and empathise with the player, aiming to put myself in their shoes and speculate how the level makes them feel.
+No matter the genre, I want my games to feel visceral.

-I ended up refactoring the code behind the character controller to add minimalistic camera shaking and experimented with the camera's position to be 'over-the-shoulder'.
+I refactored the code behind the character controller to add minimalistic camera shaking and experimented with the camera's position to be 'over-the-shoulder'.
 This was inspired by Sony Santa Monica's God of War, whereby the player is positioned alongside the character rather than playing from their perspective - this is something I intend to experiment with further in the future.

 Upon revisiting, I intend to finalise the short playing experience with a boss confrontation such as the main adversary in the story, Fjolnir.